 In early 2017 some research was done on Airbnb search and posted to Reddit.
 It shows that both guest satisfaction (#1) and number of reviews (#9) are highly correlated with search ranking.
 Read the full report on hacking Airbnb’s search rank algorithm.

-Pro Tip: If you use multiple vacation rental platforms, only allow secondary platforms to make reservations in the next 30 days.
+Pro Tip: If you use multiple vacation rental platforms, only allow secondary platforms to make reservations in the next 15 to 30 days.

 If you use multiple booking channels, only allow secondary platforms to book within 30 days.
 Click To Tweet

 The above pro tip is the only reason I can argue for in favor of listing on multiple vacation rental platforms.
 That is, to use additional platforms to fill in available days within the next 2 weeks to one month.
 The average Airbnb guest books 30 days in advance making the likelihood of getting a reservation within 30 days less and less likely as the unbooked days approach.
 As we all know, these last minute bookings also pose the greatest risk.
 Scammers and thieves are not planning ahead 30 days in advance.
 Learn how to identify problem Airbnb guests based on their profile.

 Additionally, you may have started with an optimized listing on those 10 websites, but after a year they are all now poorly optimized because you have not kept up with the constant changes and updates these platforms make on a monthly basis.
 Get you Airbnb search engine optimized!